Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android-kotlin/migration.md

 ## Dependency

-Update build.gradle to remove the maintennace Android SDK and add the latest Android SDK.
+Update build.gradle to remove the maintenance Android SDK and add the latest Android SDK.
 Then sync project with Gradle files.

 ```diff
 dependencies {